Dishwasher Drain Clogged? How to Unclog It (2026)

 Clearing a clog is step one.
 Preventing the next one takes 5 minutes a month:

 • Scrape plates before loading.
-You do not need to pre-rinse, but large food chunks (pasta, bones, seeds) should go in the trash, not the dishwasher.
+You don’t need to pre-rinse, but large food chunks (pasta, bones, seeds) should go in the trash, not the dishwasher.

 • Clean the filter monthly.
 Set a recurring reminder.
 A clean filter is the single best defense against drain clogs.